manoharan-lab/holopy/docs/source/users/tutorials.rst

 This section contains examples of how to use most of the functionality in HoloPy.
-Each example starts with a full code listing suitable for pasting into a terminal or to serving a template for a script.
+Each example starts with a full code listing suitable for pasting into a terminal or for serving as a template for a script.

 You will be happiest running these examples in an IPython terminal (``ipython --pylab``, also called pylab shell in EPD).
 It is our intent